-- 21.1 The relevant committee may waive, vary or modify any part of this protocol in relation to a particular case if it considers that this is necessary to ensure fairness to the Parties and/or proper consideration of the application in question, provided always that this does not result in any contravention of the Regulations. - 21.2 This protocol may be amended by the Licensing Committee. - 21.3 Where amendments to this Protocol are necessary due to legislative changes, the Council Solicitor may make such consequential changes to this Protocol as are necessary to take such changes into account.
+- 21.1 The relevant committee may waive, vary or modify any part of this protocol in relation to a particular case if it considers that this is necessary to ensure fairness to the Parties and/or proper consideration of the application in question, provided always that this does not result in any contravention of the Regulations. - 21.2 This protocol may be amended by the Licensing Committee. - 21.3 Where amendments to this Protocol are necessary due to legislative changes, the Council Solicitor, Director of Democratic and Legal Services may make such consequential changes to this Protocol as are necessary to take such changes into account.